Derby School: Derby School Chapel

 As the school developed further with more pupils, as a result of the building of the Pearson Building, space became a premium.
 An appeal was made for the erection of a school chapel and thus allowing 'Big School' to be made available solely for educational purposes.
 In June 1882 a new little iron chapel, often referred to as a "tin tabernacle" was erected adjoining King Street for the cost of £290, which included a sum of £150 being contributed in thank-offerings of £5 each by gentlemen educated at Derby School who had gained scholarships, exhibitions or similar honourable distinctions.

-The design being a "tin tabernacle" with a 45 feet nave and being 60 feet.
+The small tin tabernacle design consisted of a 45 feet nave and being 60 feet.
 10 inches in length overall.
 This structure was erected by a local builder at right angles to King Street, and according to two rather oblique references within "The Derbeian", the construction took place before 1891.
-This "tin tabernacle" was only ever intended to be a temporary building and, by then, monies were being raised by the trustees for a permanent structure.
-An Old Derbeian, who was also an architect Percy Heylin Currey (1864-1942) was commissioned to design a chapel so that as monies became available it could be extended.
-The dedication of the chapel, as originally built with just four bays, took place in the late 1880s.
+This tin tabernacle was only ever intended to be a temporary building and, by then, monies were being raised by the trustees for a permanent structure.
+An Old Derbeian, who was also an architect Percy Heylin Currey (1864–1942) was commissioned to design a chapel so that as monies became available it could be extended.
+The dedication of the chapel, which was built with just four bays, took place in the late 1880s.
 Subsequently with additional monies donated the fully designed Derby School Chapel was dedicated to St. Helen in 1891.
 In the next three years additional monies were subscribed to the School Chapel fund and so in 1894 with extra money available the building was extended by the addition of three further bays to the west towards King Street.
 The completed chapel building was finished in 1894.

 From 1966, due to the main school moving to its new buildings out at the Moorway Lane Site in Littleover it fell out of use and for a time was only used along with the Adult Education use that St. Helen's House and the Pearson Building were put to.
 The structure was seriously neglected and fell out of use entirely during the first 17 years of the 21st century.

 Planning permission was granted for the School Chapel, the old wooden Gymnasium, the Woodwork Rooms, and the old Chemistry Laboratory and preparation rooms to be demolished, and this took place in September 2017, aimed at a large redevelopment of the whole site to be called Kings Crescent.
 The foundation stone of the Chapel was taken away for possible future display.
 Photographs of the original and completed School Chapels, the Wooden Gymnasium, and the Woodwork Rooms are in the St. Helen's House Gallery.